AndreGabrielHenrique/VRModaMasculina/readme.md

         - `src/styles/style.sass` — SASS entry which imports the original `style.css`
         - `docs/documentation.html` — simple project documentation (HTML)

 If you want me to refactor styles into idiomatic SASS blocks per-component, I can run a follow-up pass.
 The repository now contains a full SASS conversion for main layout areas (header, carousel, products, cart, forms) in `src/styles/` as indented `.sass` partials.
 The interactive form logic (validation and states autocomplete), the cart behavior, carousel controls and the scroll button were ported into React components under `src/components/`.
-        The original `script.js` remains in the repository root for reference but is no longer required by the React app.
+The original `script.js` and `style.css` were moved to `legacy/` and are preserved for reference; the React app does not require them anymore.
+The entry `src/styles/style.sass` imports `legacy/style.css` so visual parity is preserved until a full SASS conversion is complete.

+Accessibility and icons:

+- SVG icons were converted to React components under `src/components/icons/` (search, cart, user, heart, trash).
+- Buttons and interactive controls received `aria-label` attributes and better semantic structure.

+If you'd like, I can now:

+- Convert the remaining CSS rules into indented SASS partials per component (complete migration).
+- Further improve accessibility (keyboard focus, aria-live regions for cart updates) and split component styles into dedicated files.
-        If you'd like, I can remove the legacy `script.js` after you validate the React app behavior.
+- Remove the `legacy/` folder after you validate the React app.

+*** End Patch